euphorie/osha.oiradoc/docs/manuals/editor2.rst

 * **Language**:
     Choose the language of your OiRA tool from the drop-down menu. **This action is mandatory** in order to ensure that the appropriate language of the OiRA interface is selected.

 * **Classification Code**:
     Write the NACE-code of your sector.

+* **Type of OiRA Tool**
+    This setting determines how an OiRA tool is presented to the user:

+    * The **Classic** type will show the risk statement, the Yes / No question, plus the evaluation, where applicable.
+If the user answers with “No” or if the risk is a priority risk, then the risk will appear in the Action Plan, so that measures to mitigate it *in the future* be defined.

+    * An OiRA tool with **Measures already in place** takes different approach: Under the risk statement, the user can state which measures to mitigate the risk are *already in place now*.
+All “common solutions” provided by the tool creator can be selected, but the user can also describe their own solutions.
+The Yes / No question follows the list of those measures and asks the user if the already implemented measures are sufficient to take care of the risk, or if further measures need to be planned *for the future*.
+If the answer is “No, not sufficient”, then risk appears in the Action Plan.
+That means, this is the same behaviour as for the “classic” type).

+    While the type of tool can be changed at any time, it is important to be aware of the effects this has.
+Special care needs to be taken that the risk statements match the type of the tool.

+    For more details on this alternative tool type, see the chapter "XXXX OiRA tool with measures already in place" (t.b.d.)

-* **Include a logo which links to an external website**:
-    Your sector might already have chosen a logo that will appear in the bottom left corner of the OiRA risk assessment application.
+* **Include a logo which links to an external website**: (Optional) Your sector might already have chosen a logo that will appear in the bottom left corner of the OiRA risk assessment application.